213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 * This seems like a beautiful closure: Uses an arrow function to remember the scope the function was called on.
 * If we click the remove button on the list.
 There will be an error.
 The reason is that the button onClick even handler is calling the method that was passed it.
 But the method that was passed it was not explicitly bind to the class component thus can't find it.
 * Once way to fix it is to bind your methods in the constructor.
+* One way to prove this is don't bind a method in a parent component, call the method from the child component and it won't work as expected since there is no explicit binding.

 ```js
  this: